 A review of the investigative files indicated the proper standard was used in determining whether allegations are founded/substantiated.
 Investigative staff reported the standard of evidence used to substantiate allegations is the preponderance of the evidence and was able to articulate what this meant and how he arrived at a determination.
-The SIS Lieutenant stated that in determining if an allegation is substantiated, they are looking for 51% of the evidence to show that the allegation most likely happened in order to make a determination of substantiated.
-He stated that it needed to be something, some evidence that pushed you past the midpoint.
+The SIS Lieutenant stated that in determining if an allegation is substantiated, it would have to be more than 51% of the evidence to show that the allegation most likely happened in order to make a determination of substantiated.
+He was able to articulate and explain preponderance of the evidence.